eskinderit/single-elders-home-monitoring/README.md

 ## Run configuration
 1. **Jupyter Notebook** : this implementation is designed to run locally, just to show how the pipeline described by the paper was reproduced.
 The python script is meant to run (also) on a VM cluster in PySpark cluster mode, enabling efficient data processing and analysis at scale.
-2. **Python Script**: the project includes a Python script and a configuration that uses Vagrant and VirtualBox to set-up a VMs cluster in **Spark Cluster Mode** as production environment.
+2. **Python Script**: the project includes a Python script of the papers pipeline re-implementation, `event-recognition-pipeline.py` ,and a PySpark cluster setting that uses Vagrant and VirtualBox to set-up a VMs cluster in **Spark Cluster Mode** as production environment.
-The details and the instructions on how to use the configuration are in the `instructions.md` file of this repository.
+The details and the instructions on how to use the cluster configuration are in the `instructions.md` file of this repository.

 ## Overview
 The project aims to identify and analyze significant events and activity patterns in a home environment using data from gas sensors.
 The primary objectives include: